psitech/MicroPython_and_Pico-OLED-2.23_display/README.md

 It runs on a Raspberry Pico (2)(W).

 The Tamzen_8x13r font is embedded in the driver.
-Resulting in a 2 character line display.
+Resulting in a 2-line character display.